sillsdev/web-languageforge/CONTRIBUTING.md

 ### Typical Workflow

 1. Create a branch off of `develop`
-1. Create a PR back into `develop`
+2. Create a PR back into `develop`
+3. A reviewer will evaluate the code changes and (more often than not, if deemed necessary) test the changes locally
-1. Once approved and merged, test those changes on staging
+4. Once approved and merged, test your changes on staging
-1. Once you are satisfied with the changes, coordinate with the team to deliver those changes to the production environment
+5. If everything's dandy the card can be moved on to PO sign-off
-1. Team leads will determine when the right time to cut a release, i.e., tag and deploy, typically this should be within a day or two
+6. Team leads will determine when the right time to cut a release, i.e., tag and deploy, typically this should be within a day or two

 ### Production Bugfix Workflow